 Take advantage of the many tips and tricks available to stressed-out parents and help your child dodge every obstacle they may face.

 Encourage your child to enroll in an International Baccalaureate program

-One of the best ways to help prepare your anxiety-ridden highschooler for college life is encouraging them to enroll in International Baccalaureate (IB) programs.
+One of the best ways to help prepare your anxiety-ridden high schooler for college life is by encouraging them to enroll in International Baccalaureate (IB) programs.
 IB programs cultivate independent learning skills and allow students to earn college credit through IB course exams.
 Though credit acceptance varies by university, IB diplomas offer a college application boost regardless of transferable credits.

 Pick the right standardized test